LQT2201/Book_UIT/README.md

 -   **Order Placement & Tracking**: Users can place orders and track their deliveries in real-time.
 -   **Admin Panel**: Allows administrators to manage product listings, process orders, and manage customer data.
 -   **Responsive Design**: Ensures an optimal user experience across desktop and mobile devices.
+-   **User Registration & Login**: Users can create an account, log in, and securely manage their profiles for a personalized shopping experience.
+-   **Role-Based Access Control (RBAC)**: Ensures that users and administrators have appropriate access to system functionalities based on their roles.
+Customers have access to browse and order books, while admins can manage products, orders, and user data.

 ## Technologies 💻